This months segment is “Misuse of Loyalty”.

 A bully uses several methods of manipulations to gain loyalties.
-The most common being an offering of favor or acceptance.
-Not only does it feels good not to be on the bad side of a bully’s reproach, but there are tempting benefits too.
+The most common–offering favor or acceptance.
+Not only does it feels good “not” to be on the bad side of a bully, but there are tempting benefits too.
 If it’s in the school lunch room it might be an invitation to sit at the cool table.
 If it’s in the work place it might be the carrot of advancement.
 If it’s in a social setting it might be the allure of recognition.
 If it’s the home it might be the peace and calm that comes from non-confrontation.
-The thought of being considered “disloyal” is too risky of a challenge for many.
-A bully can build quite a submissive following with this one maneuver.
+The thought of being considered “disloyal” is too risky of a challenge for many which makes loyalty a powerful tool in the hands of a bully.
+Bullies can build quite a submissive following with this one maneuver.

 Another way bullies gain loyalty is blackmail.
 Not the obvious kind with threats scrawled on mysterious notes, but in small ways like hints of exposure to shame.
 The bully is skilled at finding and holding misgivings over the people they influence.

-Additionally, bullies operate by promoting an exaggerated sense of loyalty they possess.
-They act as their own publicist touting inflated stories of support by others.
+Additionally, bullies operate by promoting an exaggerated sense of loyalty (by others) for themselves.
+They act as their own publicist touting inflated stories of support by people who secretly do not support them at all.
 This in turn influences a going along with the crowd mentality.
 No one wants to be the naysayer or noticeable cog in the wheel of a seemingly united front.

 2. Have you felt pressured into a group’s mentality against someone or something or someone?